gitops-examples/argocd-image-updater-example/README.md

 g, image-updater, role:image-updater
 ```

+5. Install the OpenShift Pipelines operator

-5. In your fork, modify the repository in `bootstrap/argocd/base/values.yaml` to reflect your repository
+6. In your fork, modify the repository in `bootstrap/argocd/base/values.yaml` to reflect your repository

-6. Deploy the applications via OpenShift GitOps by running the bootstrap script:
+7. Deploy the applications via OpenShift GitOps by running the bootstrap script:

 ```.bootstrap.sh```